novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 `Tensor.zero` method creates new tensor with zeros using the same shape as original tensor.

-Also, we need to keep Adam hyperparameters somewhere.
-Let's crete `OptimizerCfg` class and Adam extension in it.
+Also, we need to keep Adam hyper-parameters somewhere.
+Let's create `OptimizerCfg` class and Adam extension in it.
-We could also go into `trait` way, but I decided to make it dirty first time:
+We could design custom configuration nicely, for example, using traits, but I have decided to make it "dirty" at the moment:

 ```scala
 case class OptimizerCfg[T: ClassTag: Fractional](